turingschool/lesson_plans/ruby_03-professional_rails_applications/caching_in_rails.markdown

 # TODO -- add initial "mistake" (caching same data)
 # Use controller/action/suffix identifiers to make cached data more specific

-__Step 3 -- Differentiateing Cached Data With Keys__
+__Step 4 -- Differentiateing Cached Data With Keys__

 Fortunately Rails anticipates our need again here.
-In addition to the block we already provided to the cache helper, we can give it an optional "key" to tell how to differentiate _this specific_ chunk of cached data.
+By default the `cache` helper caches data by controller action.
+That is, the current controller and action are used as the key.
+However, we often will want to cache multiple different things per action.
+To do this, we need to give some additional, optional parameters to the `cache` helper, like so:

 ```
-<% cache "items#index" do %>
 <div class="container">
+<% cache(action: "index", action_suffix: "items_count") do %>
   <div class="row">
     <div class="col-sm-12">
       <h1><%= @items.count %> Items</h1>
     </div>
   </div>
+<% end %>
+<% cache(action: "index", action_suffix: "items_list") do %>
   <div class="row"></div>
   <% @items.each do |item| %>
     <div class="col-sm-3">